oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/01-intro/datamesh1intro.md

 ## Objective of this lab

-This Lab will walk you through the steps to set up a Data Mesh to organize your data flows between classic Monolith applications, typically using a relational database schema, and various other applications, for example microservices that run in a different location and store their data in different ways, for example as JSON text.
+This Lab will walk you through the steps to set up a Data Mesh to organize your data flows between classic Monolith applications, typically using a relational database schema, and various other applications, for example microservices that run in a different location and store their data in different ways, for example as JSON document.

 ### What will we do in this lab?